Why the emotional toll of cancer often starts after treatment

 Working with a therapist is different from seeking support from friends or family in many reasons, including their commitment to objectivity, confidentiality, and mental health education.
 There can be a relief in voicing fears, complicated emotions, or frustrations to someone supportive, when you don’t have to comfort or tend to the other individual.

-You might find it helpful to have therapy support regarding the following areas:
+You might find it helpful to have therapy support in cancer survivorship regarding the following areas:

 • Processing medical trauma